jkhaliqi/javascript-beginner-projects/README.md

 1. here
 2. there
 3. where
-  - inside
-  - inside
+  + inside
-4. back out
+5. back out